jhae-de/stylelint-config-verifier/README.md

 ### Specifying the Stylelint configuration file

-By default, the config verifier looks for a `.stylelintrc.yaml` configuration file.
-If a different location or file name is used, the path to it can be specified as a constructor argument.
+By default, the Stylelint configuration file is detected automatically as described in the [Stylelint documentation](https://stylelint.io/user-guide/configure).
+If needed, you can override this behavior by passing the path to the configuration file to the constructor.

 ```javascript
 import { ConfigVerifier } from '@jhae/stylelint-config-verifier';